 My pain obviously began before these men.

-I sit, pant-less and frozen, tracing back back back.
+I sit, pants-less and frozen, tracing back back back.

-It occurs to me that all lifespans are mere chain reactions of fear.
+It occurs to me that every life on earth is a chain reaction of fear.

 Trace your life in bad habits right now.

 Eating disorders, self harm, drug abuse, alcohol abuse, chain-smoking, dangerous sexual behaviour, you name it, I’ve done it and I know my readers and you’ve done this shit too and I look at my life and I think: fuck all I have accomplished is overcoming a bunch of obstacles that I have invented for myself.

 I am burying the source and the source isn’t my fault.

 Here’s how you own your life’s achievement so far, I’m going to demonstrate for you as I write and I don’t mean owning your career’s accomplishment, I mean “oh yeah I survived” the source, whatever it is.

 and so here I go crying and Charlie is crying and upstairs mom is screaming at Alexa because she just needs charlie to shut up and I can’t see her so I don’t know what kind of effort she’s putting into discovering the source of this baby’s apparent consistent outrage but Charlie is not what I dislike about this symphonic window into my neighbour’s chaos, I don’t mind Charlie crying, I cannot stand the sound of mom forcing Charlie’s silence.